-Nobody likes to hear it, it’s not glamorous, there’s no quick fix and you can’t just throw money at it but, if you’re carrying excess weight, you’re starting every climb with a major handicap compared to whippet thin mountain goats.
-It’s no coincidence that the Tour de France winning Bradley Wiggins was significantly slimmer than the rider who dominated on the track.
+Nobody likes to hear it, there is no quick fix and you can’t just throw money at it but, if you are carrying excess weight, you are starting every climb with a major handicap.
+It is no coincidence that the Tour de France winning Bradley Wiggins was significantly slimmer than when he dominated on the track.

-Follow this advice from Nigel Mitchell, Great Britain Cycling and Team Sky nutritionist to get to your ideal climbing weight.
+Follow this weight loss advice from Nigel Mitchell, Great Britain Cycling and Team Sky nutritionist to get to your ideal climbing weight.

 Finding out your body composition, fat weight versus muscle weight, is a good starting place to see if you could afford to lose a few pounds.
 Scales that send an electrical impulse through your body or similar handheld devices are notoriously inaccurate and their readings fluctuate considerably depending on hydration levels and other variables.
 You’re far better consulting a qualified and experienced fitness professional at your local gym or health club for a measurement using skin-fold calipers.
 Once you know your body fat percentage, you can compare this to the healthy ranges for your age and sex and calculate how much fat you could safely lose.
 All of our body shapes vary and, especially if you hold lots of muscle mass in your upper body, even if your body fat percentage is relatively low, you may still struggle going uphill.
 If you are determined to improve your hill climbing ability, you may have to ease right back on any upper body strength training you do and accept that you can’t fly uphill and look great on the beach.